adtzlr/felupe/docs/felupe/constitution/jax.rst

 JAX-based Materials
 ~~~~~~~~~~~~~~~~~~~

-This page contains hyperelastic material model formulations with automatic differentiation using :mod:`jax`.
-These material model formulations are defined by a strain energy density function.
+This page contains material model formulations with automatic differentiation using :mod:`jax`.

 **Frameworks**